LewisHaZ/CI_PP1_WINPEA_2/README.md

 ### Structure
 Each webpage on the site is created so that the user can be easily familiarised with what content they are looking at.
 There is a navigation bar, with the brand logo aligned to the left side and the page links on the right.
 The structure allows user to easily pick out what content they are searching for, the pages are as follows:

-- A landing page with sections consisting of carousel images, welcome section & meet the staff section
+- A landing page with sections consisting of carousel images, welcome section & meet the staff section.
-- A catalogue page with a list of products the company makes
+- A catalogue page with a list of products the company makes.
-- A gallery page with a panel of various images encompassing many aspects of the brand
+- A gallery page with a panel of various images encompassing many aspects of the brand.
-- A contact us page with a contact form, an image to visualise the store location, a map and contact details
+- A contact us page with a contact form, an image to visualise the store location, a map and contact details.

 ### Wireframes